-- Fix the Tee Fitting: We have to install a tee fitting in the soil along with the water supply line.
+- Fix the Tee Fitting: We must install a tee fitting in the soil and the water supply line.
 Using the pipe cutter, take out a section of the water supply line at 90 degrees.
 At this point, we will attach the hydrant apparatus.
 It will connect the hydrant with the water supply, and we will get access to water.
 With the help of solvent glue, fix the short part of the PVC hydrant pipe with the supply line.
 Take the level from your tools and ensure the tee fitting and the supply line are perfectly aligned.

 - Attach the Adapter: We have attached a short pipe with the main underground supply.
-Now it’s time to connect the elbow to the pipe outlet.
+Now, it’s time to connect the Elbow to the pipe outlet.
 We have to fix the adapter here with the help of a plumber’s tape.
-Right the adapter with the use of pliers to hold it right.
-One side of the adapter connects the Elbow and the second one with the PVC supply.
+Right, the adapter with the use of pliers to hold it right.
+One side of the adapter connects the Elbow, and the second one connects the PVC supply.